-Chris is a Personal Injury Solicitor and Director, specialising in civil litigation, clinical negligence, employment, and the trade union & labour relations.
+Chris is a Solicitor and Consultant, specialising in civil litigation, personal injury and clinical negligence claims.

-He is also particularly experienced in the preparation and conduct of catastrophic injury claims for claimants, occupational disease and fatal accidents.
+He has particular experience in the preparation and conduct of catastrophic injury, occupational disease and fatal accident claims.

 Chris gained his BA Hons (Law) in 1982 at Trent Polytechnic (now Nottingham Trent University) and completed his Law Society Finals at the College of Law, Chester in 1983.
 He was then admitted in 1985.

 He has extensive experience dealing with injuries sustained in road accidents, workplace accidents, accidents on construction sites, falls from a height, spinal injuries following clinical negligence, and sporting injuries, particularly arising from motorsport.
-He also covers occupational diseases affecting the chest and lungs including asbestosis, silicosis, progressive massive fibrosis and malignant mesothelioma.
-As well as, occupational diseases affecting the skin giving rise to dermatitis.
+He also covers occupational diseases affecting the chest and lungs including asbestosis, silicosis, progressive massive fibrosis and malignant mesothelioma, and occupational disease claims for dermatitis.

 Chris also has experience in the field of trade union and labour relations arising from advising trade unions, principally, assisting trade unions in the management and running of collective conditional fee agreements for members seeking compensation for personal injury arising from accidents and occupational disease.
 Also, he has assisted individual members of trade unions and advised in relation to terms & conditions of employment, breaches of employment contract, unfair dismissal, and discrimination in the workplace.